top of page

 The busyness of a fast-paced digital world has a way of keeping us from achieving our life's goals.
 Although this concept may appear straightforward, the value lies in the hard work of uncovering your answers to each of the four questions.
 Here are three steps to clarify your picture of career fulfillment:

-Finding Career Fulfillment Step #1: Ask Yourself
+Finding Purpose and Meaning Step #1: Ask Yourself

 This is a potentially obvious point, but crucial.
 Planning is often the most significant barrier to reflection.
 You get too busy or distracted and move on to the next thing before reflecting.
 It doesn't have to be long, but I recommend scheduling at least 20 minutes in a quiet place.
 Then, ask yourself each question and journal what comes to your mind.
 Don't filter.
 Just write it down.
 Remember that discovering your answers to these questions is a journey rather than a one-time process.

-Finding Career Fulfillment Step #2: Ask Others
+Finding Purpose and Meaning Step #2: Ask Others

 Find a few people who know you well, that you trust, and will be encouraging.
 Ask them how they would answer the questions for you.
 Consider hiring an executive coach.
 An effective executive coach will challenge assumptions and views and encourage, stretch, and challenge you.
 Coaching is a thought-provoking and creative process that inspires clients to maximize their personal and professional potential.

-Finding Career Fulfillment Step #3: Reflect
+Finding Purpose and Meaning Step #3: Reflect

 Reflect on what you heard.
 Consider themes rather than specific points shared and, as needed, edit or delete points you journaled.
-Once you understand your ikigai well, you can use the four questions and a simple Likert rating scale, where one is low and five is high, to score every professional opportunity you might be considering along with your current work.
+Once you understand your ikigai well, you can use the four questions and a simple Likert rating scale, where one is low, and five is high, to score every professional opportunity you might be considering along with your current work.
 The higher the score, the higher the alignment with your ikigai.

 References: